-Vermont could become the first state to guarantee the right to abortion in its constitution
+Vermont moves forward on becoming first state to guarantee the right to abortion in its constitution

 Donahue and other Republicans have cited concerns with certain language in the proposed amendment.
 Proposition 5 guarantees the right to “reproductive autonomy,” a term Donahue said is too vague, opening the door for future courts to interpret the amendment more broadly than legislators intended.

-The amendment, which passed both the House and Senate in 2019 and was approved again in the Senate in 2021, has been “a lot of work and a long haul,” said Leriche.
+The amendment, which passed both the House and Senate in 2019 and was approved again in the Senate in 2021, has been “a lot of work and a long haul,” Leriche said.
 Proposition 5 gained more momentum, she said, when the Supreme Court indicated its willingness to reconsider Roe v.
 Wade in oral arguments in December.

 When Leriche first raised the idea of a constitutional amendment for abortion rights in 2018, she said, some in Vermont dismissed it as unnecessary.